tzi/tropiq.js/README.md

 How to use a jTropiq plugin?
 --------

-You like to use a jQuery plugins? mee too!
+You like to use a jQuery plugins? mee too!<br>
-If it is a jTropiq plugin you can use it either with jQuery (~32kB) or with jTropiq (~0.5kB).
+If it is a jTropiq plugin you can use it either with jQuery or with jTropiq.<br>
 Don't be afraid of jTropiq plugins, it is not harder than jQuery.

 ### With jTropiq